keeks-mtl/petiole/README.md

 <img src="./static/images/readme/editplant.png"/>

 - The edit plant feature allows user's to edit the information on the plant card and update the card with the new information.
 - Only the logged in user who created the plant can use the edit plant form to update the information.
 - The form has all the information that was submitted when creating the form prepopulated allowing the user to see what was submitted and change anything they'd like.
-- Once the user has clicked the "Edit Plant" button they are redirected to their profile page and are shown a flash message letting them know the plant was editted.
+- Once the user has clicked the "Edit Plant" button they are redirected to their profile page and are shown a flash message letting them know the plant was edited.
-- The edit plant feature can be accessed through the plant card to only the user who created it on the following
+- The edit plant feature can be accessed through the plant card to only the user who created it on the following pages:
-    pages:
     - plants.HTML
     - profile.HTML
     - search.HTML